Flags of Other Finnic Nations

 cover of the magazine Rahvahan sana, 1935.

 The following year, Paavo Jukola (orig.
-Ivanoff), an activist originally from Olonets (Aunus) and secretary of the Suojärvi-based Karjalan Kansalaisseura-society, published a flag proposal in the society’s magazine, Rahvahan sana ('Voice of a nation').
+Ivanoff), an activist originally from Olonets (Aunus) and secretary of the Suojärvi-based Karjalan Kansalaisseura -society, published a flag proposal in the society’s magazine, Rahvahan sana ('Voice of a nation').
 Jukola based his proposal on Ahtia's colours: the flag featured a blue, gold-edged cross on a white background.
 The society had adopted the flag and a correspondingly coloured kantele coat of arms for its own use in May 1935, and they were now being proposed as symbols for the whole of Karelia.
-[48] However, the proposal for new symbols was criticised as an unnecessary attempt to sow division, and neither Jukola's flag nor Ahtia's colours have been used since [49].
+[10] However, the proposal for new symbols was criticised as unnecessary and for creating nothing but pointless division and neither Jukola's flag nor Ahtia's colours have been used since [11] .

 3.3.
 Republic of Karelia 1991-